oskaror/knowledge-base/README.md

 * [Code with Jason](https://www.codewithjason.co/) - Jason Swett is a developer, speaker, author and host of The Rails with Jason podcast.

 ### Communities
-* [Ruby on Rails Link slack group](http://rubyonrails-link.slack.com) - community of Ruby on Rails developers from all over the world.
+* [Ruby on Rails Link slack group](http://rubyonrails-link.slack.com) - Community of Ruby on Rails developers from all over the world.
-* [Ruby on Rails Reddit](https://www.reddit.com/r/rails/) - A subreddit for discussion and news about Ruby on Rails development
+* [Ruby on Rails Reddit](https://www.reddit.com/r/rails/) - A subreddit for discussion and news about Ruby on Rails development.
 * [DEV Community](https://dev.to/t/ruby) - Community of software developers who write articles, take part in discussions, and build their professional profiles.

 ### Conferences
 * [Ruby Conferences list](https://rubyconferences.org)